5 Tips for Grazing Corn This Fall and Winter

 Feed test, feed test, feed test

 In most cases corn is able to exceed the nutrient requirements of cattle in the first two trimesters of pregnancy, but it is still important to feed test to determine if the cows’ requirements will be met by grazing corn alone or if additional supplementation (protein) should be provided.
 Testing corn for mycotoxins is also recommended.
 Since corn is grazed standing, it is recommended to do a feed and mycotoxin test a couple weeks before grazing so that it is a close representation of what the cattle will actually be grazing.
-Download the BCRC feed testing fact sheet.
+Visit the Feed Testing and Analysis for Beef Cattle page.

 Have a plan B